Eye Checkups for Kids

 How often should I have my child's eyes checked?

-If all goes well at the 6-month visit, we schedule another eye exam at age 3.
-At this visit, your child will be able to see pictures and respond to basic tests for vision, depth perception, color vision, and eyeglass prescription.
-We generally keep their attention using cartoons and games, and we will use automated equipment to obtain more data.
-Since the visual system is developing only until about age 8, we must ensure both eyes are receiving clear images and working together in order to prevent a lazy eye (amblyopia).
+A child’s first eye exam should be at 6 months of age.
+If there are no significant issues, their next eye exam is at age 3, and annually thereafter.
+During their early years, your child will be able to respond to pictures and basic tests for vision, depth perception, color vision, and eyeglass prescription.
+We generally keep their attention using cartoons and games, and use automated equipment to obtain more data.
+Since the visual system is developing only until about age 8, we must ensure both eyes are receiving clear images and working together in order to prevent lazy eye (amblyopia).
 After this age, vision impairment due to inadequate development becomes difficult if not impossible to treat.
-If your child has any signs of vision impairment, we will talk to you about treatment options that may include eyeglasses, eye exercises and possible eye patching or vision therapy to ensure a lifetime of clear vision.
-Exams are generally scheduled annually through the school years to ensure they continue to see to their full potential

 Will my child's eyes get worse with glasses?

-It is a common misconception that a child’s eyes get worse with glasses.
-In fact, the opposite is true.
-We now have reliable studies that demonstrate how near-sightedness (myopia) will actually progress faster if not fully corrected with glasses.
+We now have reliable studies that show near-sightedness (myopia) will actually progress faster if not fully corrected with glasses.
 Myopia is related to excessive elongation of the eyeball and will not slow down with a reduced or absent eyeglass prescription.
 Furthermore, inadequate correction of far-sightedness or astigmatism will only lead to eye fatigue, squinting, and blurry vision that may lead to poor school performance and learning.
-Thankfully, we now have methods to slow the progression of near-sightedness, you can read more about myopia control.
+Thankfully, we now have methods to slow the progression of near-sightedness, you can read more about how we help with myopia control.

 A young girl tries on her new red glasses at her eye exam